 Based on your research, now's the time to starting drawing up a list of potential investors.

-Investors often like to build a complementary portfolio of businesses so try to find those where there's a synergy and think about how your venture fits alongside that.
-This can give you a useful 'in' when you start connecting - and make it far more likely that they’re interested in getting involved with your business!
+Investors often like to build a complementary portfolio of businesses so try to find those where there's synergy and think about how your venture fits alongside that.
+This can give you a useful 'in' when you start connecting - and make it far more likely that investors will be interested in getting involved with your business!

 While your wish list is important, it’s a good idea to stay open-minded.
 Investor appetites change all the time, depending on business and consumer trends.
-So you’ll likely want to adjust your list as you get more familiar with the environment, and adapt to any fluctuations.
+Wih this in mind, you’ll likely want to adjust your list as you get more familiar with the environment, and adapt to any fluctuations.

 6. Prepare your pitch